cantierecreativo/users-cookbook/README.md

 root is treated as special:

-* no home created/managed
+* no home created/managed,
-* no sudo access configured
+* no sudo access configured,
-* no accesses configured
+* `accessed_by` is ignored,
-* other users cannot access root via SSH, unless their public key is installed by root.
+* other users cannot access root via SSH, unless their public key is installed manually by root.

-Remember to add the chef deploy key to root's public_keys.
+Remember to add the chef deploy key to root's public keys.